- ABOUT US

 “But Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.
 Not with the blood of goats and calves, but with His own blood He entered the Most Holy Place once for all, having obtained eternal redemption” (Hebrews 9:11-12).

 Jesus paid it all.
 Jesus paid the price for our redemption through the blood He shed upon the cross so that all who believe in Him will have eternal life through Him.

 And so now, instead of sin and death, we can have eternal life through Jesus Christ our Lord.

-Thus, the fall and rise of the human race, which we caused and God fixed.
+Thus, the fall and rise of the human race, a fall in which we caused, but God fixed.